Graduate Advising Packet

 - Admission to Candidacy form must be turned in the semester BEFORE student plans to graduate.
 Graduate school deadlines are available on the Graduate Student Services website.

-- Recommended Arrangements for Final Exam must be turned in to the Graduate Secretary in the main Music Office at least two weeks before oral exam date.
+- Recommended Arrangements for Final Exam must be turned in to the Graduate Administrative Assistant in the main Music Office at least two weeks before oral exam date.
 A copy of the email from the Graduate School approving Candidacy must be attached to the Recommended Arrangements document.

 - Diploma application and fee should be completed through MyUTK.
 Graduate school deadlines are available on the Graduate Student Services website.